Linuxfabrik/monitoring-plugins/check-plugins/starface-account-stats/README.md

 Monitors account statistics of a Starface PBX via its monitoring module on port 6556.
 Reports SIP and DAHDI account states including registered, unregistered, and failed accounts.
 Supports both IPv4 and IPv6.
 Data is cached to avoid overloading the PBX when multiple checks run in parallel.
+The figures are reported for trending and never alert on their own.

 options:
   -h, --help            show this help message and exit